daffainfo/ctf-writeup/LA CTF 2023/hike to where/README.md

 > Please note: **contacting anyone or any organization beyond official LA CTF support channels regarding this challenge is against the rules.
 Please be respectful of those who are involved in this challenge.**

 ## About the Challenge
-We have been given a people image and we need to know where this photo was taken.
+We were given a people image and we need to know where this photo was taken.

 ![person](images/person.jpg)